flipkart-incubator/Krystal/vajram/README.md

 ##### [graphql/dataloader](https://github.com/graphql/dataloader)

-The Graphql Dataloader solves the batching problem (not the general input modulation problem) for the javascript programming language.
+The Graphql Dataloader solves the batching problem (not the general input batching problem) for the javascript programming language.
 The trigger for modulating is one tick in the javascript runtime eventloop, though users can